Scottish Women's Premier League: Champions

 List of Scottish Women's Premier League seasons:

 SWPL 2

 Past SWPL clubs include Ayr United, Dundee, Cove Rangers, Giulianos, Inver-Ross, Lossiemouth, Raith Rovers, Shettleston, East Kilbride, Hutchison Vale, Newburgh Juniors, and Forfar Farmington.
 Clubs taken over by existing members include Arsenal North (Celtic) and Whitehill Welfare/Edinburgh Ladies (Spartans).

 Broadcasting

 In September 2018, it was announced that BBC Alba would broadcast four SWPL 1 matches during the remainder of the 2018 season.
 Scottish Women's Football (SWF) and BBC Alba also announced that this will be a two-year deal for six games per year, including the Scottish Women's Cup final and Scottish Women's Premier League Cup final.
+In 2023 Sky Sports and BBC Scotland have been airing SWPL games and SWPL1's matches began to appear on Sky Sports News' vidiprinter service.

 Sponsorship

 The league's sponsors in 2002–03 were Thompsons Solicitors.
 From 2018, the league was sponsored by the Scottish Building Society.
 In November 2021 Park's Motor Group became the sponsor, initially running until the end of the 2021–22 season.